Persons or vehicles recognition and tracking for video surveillance systems

-- Real time face detection, template extraction and matching against watchlist database.
+- Biometric facial identification and matching against watchlist database.

-- Gender classification, age evaluation, detection of face expression, glasses and facial hair.
+- Gender classification, age evaluation, facial expression and attributes detection.

-- Automatic operation logs and reports events, as well as enrolls new faces from video stream and adds them to watchlist automatically.
+- Automatic operation logs and reports events, updates watchlist from video stream.

 - Ready-to-use server for integration into video management systems (VMS) optionally available.